James Moore (singer): Later years and illnesses

-In January 1996, Rev. Moore served as guest on "Jesus Can Paid It All" on the Mississippi Mass Choir, live recording of, I See You In the Rapture.
+In late 1995, Rev. Moore served in the role of co-founder of the Colorado Mass Choir, eventually having Joe Pace installed of conductor and director.
+In January 1996, Rev. Moore served as guest on "Jesus Paid It All" on the Mississippi Mass Choir live recording of, I See You In the Rapture.
 In September that year, he served as guest at the "Hattie B's Daughter" recording with Dorothy Norwood.
 He would be seen ministering at the COGIC Convocation that November.

-Moore returned to his own catalog of records, with "It Ain't Over (Till God Says It's Over)" was recorded on his forty-first birthday in 1997 in Pittsburgh, Pennsylvania, and released that summer.
-Precisely two years after the live recording of the previous record, brought along his last album entitled "Family and Friends, Live from Detroit", which was recorded in February 1999 on his forty-third birthday in his hometown of Detroit, with some of his dearest industry friends and gospel notables, such as Vanessa Bell Armstrong, Rudolph Stanfield, Jr., and Darius Twyman.
-The album was released in early 2000, shortly before his death at the age of 44.
+After the period of working with other gospel figures, Rev. Moore returned to his own catalog of records with "It Ain't Over (Till God Says It's Over)" being recorded on his forty-first birthday in 1997 in Pittsburgh, Pennsylvania, and released that summer.
+Precisely two years after the live recording of the previous record, brought along his last album entitled "Family and Friends, Live from Detroit", which was recorded in February 1999 on his forty-third birthday in his hometown of Detroit, with notable Industry and Gospel music notables, such as Vanessa Bell Armstrong, Rudolph Stanfield Jr., and Darius Twyman.
+The album was released in March 2000.
+While his health continued to deteriorate in 2000, he sung lead on Thank You by The Ingrams, which was released in November 2001 on the record "Southern Cooking."
+This was the final recorded song of Rev. Moore, shortly before he died at the age of 44.
+Certain availably-online sources had noted, how Rev. Moore died of Pneumonia while recovering from a recent cold, however, other sources attributed his death to Diabetes and Kidney Failure.

 Personal life

-In 1987, Moore was married to a woman named Lejuana before his marriage declined, and he filed for divorce in 1989 due to his wife's infidelity.
-He remained a single father of two children and was later reunited with LaShun Pace in the early 90s, just years prior before her divorce from Edward in 1993.
-Moore is survived by two children: his daughter Tamara Moore and his son Armel Moore.
-Moore also has six other children, who are his nieces, nephews, and stepchildren, who are mentioned on the back cover of his final album, "Family and Friends: Live from Detroit".
+In 1987, Moore was married to a woman named Karen before his marriage declined, and he filed for divorce in 1989 due to his wife's infidelity.
+He remained a single father of three children.
+Moore is survived by three children: his daughter Tamara Moore and his two sons, Armel Moore and James Moore Jr. Moore also has six other children, who are his nieces, nephews, and stepchildren, who are mentioned on the back cover of his final album, "Family and Friends: Live from Detroit".

 Awards

-Rev. Moore has also won several awards and accolades, which include a Stellar Award for Best Male Solo Performance, three Grammy Nominations, Dove Award Recipient, and several awards from the GMWA.
+Rev. Moore received several awards and accolades, including a Stellar Award for Best Male Solo Performance and three Grammy Nominations.
+He also won several awards from the GMWA and a Dove Award.